unl-ml-art/generative-text-Humiddifier/README.md

 ## Results
 Results can be found in BeanAI Baby Designs folder

-Or viewed on Google Drive here: https://drive.google.com/drive/folders/1ca3L0FxwUokmlBWNv7oM_miBLZ3aDH7x?usp=sharing
+or viewed on Google Drive here: https://drive.google.com/drive/folders/1ca3L0FxwUokmlBWNv7oM_miBLZ3aDH7x?usp=sharing
 ## Reference

 The text file references are from this website http://critters.50megs.com/beanie/beaniepoemsA-G.htm (a compilation of all beanie baby names respective poems)

 Another reference is the Beanie Mania Documentary, which inspired this project: https://www.hbomax.com/feature/urn:hbo:feature:GYbOeyAqsY4qlwgEAAAGH

 I used scans of the heart swing tags from http://www.aboutbeanies.com/swingtags.shtml in my artwork.